Determining Your Instagram Ad Cost Per Click & Is It Worth It?

 These micro-conversions help you start the customer relationship.
 Begin learning more about your new customer.
 Engage with them to increase their value as a customer.

-Including a promo code will not only earn more clicks, it will improve that relevancy score we talked about.
+Including a promo code will not only earn more clicks but will also improve that relevancy score we talked about.
 It will increase your short-term ROI on the campaign.
 It will impact your revenues long term as that person comes back to spend more money.

 7. Make it a Contest